isplab-unil/Radicale-IDP/DEPLOYMENT_PRIVACY.md

 **Updated**: 2025-11-24
 **Status**: Production-ready

-For additional help, check service logs: `docker-compose logs` or review individual documentation in the `docs/archive/` folder for detailed information on specific topics.
+For additional help, check service logs: `docker compose logs` or review individual documentation in the `docs/archive/` folder for detailed information on specific topics.